sethberdaweel/Portfolio-Projects/IBM Capstone/readme.md

 **Space X** is one of the largest companies that utilizes reusable rockets, esp.
 Falcon 9 rocket.
-Falcon 9 that costs around 62$ million to go on voyage to the International Space Station to provide Starlink satellite internet constellation that provides a fast internet connect.
+Falcon 9 that costs around 62$ million to go on voyage to **the International Space Station** to provide Starlink satellite internet constellation that provides a fast internet connect.
 Other providers cost upwards of 165 % million.
 Much of Space X’s saving is due to the reusability of their rockets.

+<h2>Aim</h2>
+What we seek is that if we could determine if the first stage will land, we can determine the cost of the launch.

 <h2> ToC </h2>